 So what is it that I’ve seen twice in the past year?
 I don’t know, but I can tell you what it isn’t.
 It’s not a dog, a wild (or domestic) hog, a cow or a coyote.
 Or a goat or a llama or any of the other usual suspects you find in the country.
 It certainly isn’t anything small, like a skunk or raccoon.
 For so many reasons—height at the shoulder, length, color, litheness and fluidity of motion—it was obvious to me that it is none of these things.
 I’ve lived in the company of animals all my life.
 But never in this one’s.

 The first time I saw it was about a year ago.
-I was driving from the farmhouse one sunny morning, leaving the property to go in to Austin.
+I was driving from the farmhouse one sunny morning, leaving the property to go in to the city.
 It was about 200 yards away when I spotted it in the grass just outside the front gate.
 Large, long.
 Very, very black.
 Motionless at first.
 I couldn’t imagine what it was.
 Then as I drew nearer, it crouched low and moved swiftly into the drainage ditch, turned on a dime and disappeared into the culvert under our road.

 My mouth hanging open, I arrived at the spot and spent a few moments looking at the ditch, wondering.
 I wasn’t foolish enough to get out of the car.